kunle009/kunle009/readme.md

 - Building robust structural engineering design api's.
 - Using new platforms like Speckle to create custom saas based engineering solutions
-- Learning about computational design using grasshopper for structural engineering practice
-- Learning how to use common industry api's including TeklaOpenApi, Revit, CSI api and others.

 ## 🔗 Connect with me!